sidecartridge/sidecart-site-dev-docs/sidecartridge-multidevice/userguide_v2.md

 - **Reboot the device**: Reboot the device and load the microfirmware app in flash memory.
 This is the normal way to reboot the device.
 - **Reboot the device in default fabric settings**: Reboot the device and load the Booster app in **Factory mode**.
 This is useful to reset the device to factory settings or to change the WiFi network.

+### Firmware update

+Starting in version **v2.0.6Beta** you don't need to download the newer firmware version manually.
+Instead, the Booster app will report available updates and guide you through the installation process.

+When a new firmware version is available, the Booster app will show a message on top of the web interface, prompting you to update.

+The update process is straightforward and can be done directly from the web interface.
+First, the user needs to confirm the update by clicking the **Update** button.
+The Booster app will then download the new firmware version.
+It can take about two minutes to complete the update process.
+The screen on the Atari ST computer will display information about the update progress.

+Once the new firmware has been downloaded to the microSD card, the Booster app will ask the user to confirm the installation.
+The user needs to click the **Install** button to proceed.
+It will take a few seconds to reflash the firmware in the Raspberry Pi Pico W.

+After the reflashing process is complete, the screen on the Atari ST computer will turn black and the Booster app will reboot activating the new firmware.

+{: .note }
+If the update process fails or gets interrupted, the device can get bricked.
+In this case, you will need to perform a [fresh installation of the firmware](/sidecartridge-multidevice/getting_started_v2/#initial-setup-and-configuration).

 [Previous: Getting Started](/sidecartridge-multidevice/getting_started_v2/){: .btn .mr-4 }
 [Main](/sidecartridge-multidevice/){: .btn .mr-4 }
 [Next: Microfirmwares](/sidecartridge-multidevice/microfirmwares/){: .btn }